DW Akademie in Morocco | Middle East/North Africa | DW | 23.07.2024

 Together with the Forum des Alternatives Maroc (FMAS), it is developing an advocacy strategy so that community media can gain recognition, better represent their interests and become an integral part of Morocco's media landscape.

-Journalistic reporting and a dialogue on issues affecting vulnerable groups are also being promoted to increase community media’s relevance and visibility, and to further expand their role in bringing socio-political issues into the national discourse.
+Journalistic reporting and a dialogue on issues affecting vulnerable groups are also promoted to increase the community media’s relevance and visibility, and to further expand their role in bringing socio-political issues into the national discourse.

 To support the decentralization of Morocco's media sector, DW Akademie and FMAS are launching a pilot model for a regional competence center for community media.
 This could then take the lead as a center for networking, knowledge development and transfer in different regions.